egoist/native-toast/README.md

 Type: `number`<br>
 Default: `3000`

-Toast timeout, hide toast in specific timeout.
-If given `0` toast will never hide.
+Self destroy in specfic timeout.
+If given `0` or `false then toast will never self destroy.

 ##### type